NetickNetworking/NetickDocumentation/articles/getting-started-guide/2-setting-up-the-game.md

 1. Right click on the hierarchy and select `3D Object > Capsule`.
 2. Add `NetworkObject` component.
 3. Rename it to `PlayerCharacter`.
+4. Remove the Capsule Collider from the Capsule we just created (we won't use physics in this tutorial)

 Adding `NetworkObject` to a GameObject will give it an identity across the network, so that it's synced.